-I rarely eat at Olive Garden but daughter Megan told me this was a great recipe.
+My daughter, Megan, told me this was a great recipe.
 As mentioned in my Roasted Fennel post of last Friday, we garnished the soup with bits of the fennel and loved it.
-From now on, it will be a traditional side served with the soup, and sliced of hearty Italian bread.
+From now on, it will be a traditional side served with the soup, and a slice of hearty Italian bread.

 The original recipe called for heavy cream, but we liked the soup without the cream and without the extra fat.
 Next time I would add chopped carrots and celery.